Good content is good business.

 A content writer simply needs to understand the basic rules of visual composition and be able to navigate around visual editing tools.

-17) Has a sense of aesthetics
+17) Have a sense of aesthetics

 This is similar to the abovementioned point.
 It isn’t about creating graphics, but having an aesthetic sense that allows the writer to enhance the piece of content.